netsampler/goflow2/docs/reflow-architecture.md

 * one packet event may be dropped and produce no output
 * ten packet events may update one FlowStore entry and eventually produce one aggregated flow event
 * one periodic scheduler tick may produce many output records from current store state
-* one aggregation flush may produce one encoded IPFIX message containing many records
+* one batch flush may produce one encoded sFlow message containing many records

 Every stage API should allow `0..N` outputs.
 Timer-driven stages should be modeled explicitly, not hidden as side effects inside sinks.